For our NX Nastran Advanced Non-Linear Customers

 The ADINA solver can be used with Simcenter 3D and Femap pre/post, so NX Nastran customers can seamlessly migrate from SOL 601/701 to ADINA without changing their workflow.

-The ADINA solver offers all the capabilities of the SOL 601/701 solver offered by Siemens and many more, including the capabilities mentioned by Siemens in their announcement letter dated October 2018, such as:
+The ADINA solver offers all the capabilities of the SOL 601/701 solver offered by Siemens and many more, including:

 - Automatic analysis switch to change the analysis type at any solution time, including switching to frequency analysis.